cubeli27/RocketFlightLogger/README.md

 ## Overview

-**Rocket Flight Logger** is developed for messuring the acceleration of a pressurised rocket.
+**Rocket Flight Logger** is developed for meassuring the acceleration of a pressurised rocket.
 The intial setup was d1-mini with esp8266 dev board and external IMU and battery connected with soldered wires.
 This project combines that into one board aiming to reduce all unnecessary weight.

 <p align="center">
   <img src="Images/IMG_3931.jpg" alt="PCBA" width="45%"/>